 The five buttons on the left side are circulation pump-editing controls, and they include New, Copy, Remove, Renumber, and Clear.
-A Summary view of all the pumps may be obtained by hitting the sixth, or Summary View, toggle button (this feature note available in all versions).
+A Summary view of all the pumps may be obtained by hitting the sixth, or Summary View, toggle button (this feature not available in all versions).

-☐ New and ☐ Copy
+□ New and □ Copy